 It is important to remember that the loss you could make on a bet may exceed the amount of margin that you used to enter into that bet.
 This is a feature of leverage (margin trading) and it means that you can lose more than your deposit.

 The impact of any price movement on your account will partly depend on the size of your stake in the relevant product.
 A small movement in price may have a large impact on your account if you have a large stake in the relevant product.

 Spread betting is a form of derivative financial trading, where traders do not own the underlying assets they are trading on.
 Instead, you attempt to forecast whether an asset’s value will fall or rise.
 You gain profit for a correct speculation and lose capital for an incorrect speculation.
-To find out more, visit our ‘What is spread betting’ page.
+To find out more, visit our ‘what is spread betting’ page.

 Spread betting works by a trader speculating on whether they think the price of a financial instrument will rise or fall.
 You can go long and buy if you believe the price of an asset will go up.
 However, you can also go short and sell if you believe the market will take a downtrend.
 New to spread betting?
-Watch our intro video
+Watch our intro video.

 There are many differences and some unique advantages to both spread betting and traditional share trading.
 Spread betting is a leveraged product which means that, unlike share dealing, you can gain exposure to a larger amount of trading capital with a smaller initial outlay.
 However, when you ‘share deal’ you own the underlying asset, which could provide some income benefits, such as those received from dividends.
-Read about all of the advantages of spread betting to discover if it is suitable for you.
+Read about the advantages of spread betting to discover if it is suitable for you.